SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.CMDBatchAfter = [ "0|ops1", "1|ops2" ]; 		//When using CMDLaunch (or UseForceBindIP), specify command lines to run AFTER the game launches in same cmd session, syntax is instance and | symbol as a delimiter and the line you want that instance to run.
 If you want same line to run all instances, leave out the # and | (only write the line in quotes)
 Game.GoldbergNoLocalSave = false;			//Do not create a local_save.txt file for Goldberg, saves are to use default game save location
 Game.UseNucleusEnvironment = false;			//Use custom environment variables for games that use them, replaces some common paths (e.g. AppData) with C:\Users\<your username>\NucleusCoop
+Game.ForceEnvironmentUse = true;                        // Experimental// Force use of custom environment variable when Game.ThirdPartyLaunch = true;
 Game.ThirdPartyLaunch = false;				//Use if the game is launched outside of Nucleus | NOTE: You will not be able to use start up hooks or CMDLaunch with this option
 Game.ForceProcessPick = false;				//Manually select the process that will be used for process manipulation, such as resizing, repositioning and used for post-launch hooks
 Game.DirExclusions = ["dir1"];				//Folders (+ all its contents) listed here will not be linked or copied over to Nucleus game content folder, the instance folders